-In this portrait photography class Karl uses three basic modifiers to create a high key, fresh punchy style image that you often see used for pop art or album covers.
+In this portrait photography class, Karl uses three basic modifiers to create a high-key, fresh, punchy image.

-The lighting consisted of two silver umbrellas and one deep focus umbrella and is a setup you can easily try yourself if you’ve been looking for creative portrait inspiration.
+The setup, which consists of two silver umbrellas and one deep focus umbrella, is one you can easily try yourself if you’ve been looking for creative portrait inspiration.

-- Learn how to create fresh, punchy lighting for portrait photography
+- How to create fresh, punchy lighting for portrait photography

-- Learn how to create and control rim lighting
+- How to create and control rim lighting

 - How to control light and shadows with hard or soft light